 - 2) Create the node pools

 - a.
 This will host your various pods

 - b.
 Numbers to be created will depend on call volumes and products used

 - 3) Configure the nodes

 - a.
 This should include specifying the operating system

 - 4) Set up the node security

 - 5) Set up node networking

 - 6) Install KubeCTL or equivalent version e.g., Google CLI which installs KubeCTL as part of the installation package.
-This used to connect to the Kubernetes cluster from your local machine. - 7) Connect to the cluster and configure KubeCTL in order for KubeCTL to communicate to the new cluster and submit Kubernetes commands. - 8) Install Linkerd - a.
-This is a service mesh that LumenVox recommends for effective interaction management & load balancing between the various pods.

-9) Install Jaeger
+This used to connect to the Kubernetes cluster from your local machine.

+- 7) Connect to the cluster and configure KubeCTL in order for KubeCTL to communicate to the new cluster and submit Kubernetes commands. - 8) Install Linkerd - a.
+This is a service mesh that LumenVox recommends for effective interaction management & load balancing between the various pods. - 9) Install Jaeger - a.
-a.
 This is a plugin for Linkerd.
 It is a monitoring tool that keeps track of latency, communication success between pods and bottlenecks.
-It can monitor how much time is spent for transactions within the various pods.

-10) Install Linkerd Dashboard
+It can monitor how much time is spent for transactions within the various pods. - 10) Install Linkerd Dashboard - a.

-a.
 This is a visual dashboard used to monitor and display latency and uses Jaeger behind the scenes.
-It also works as a health check for the service mesh.

-11) Install Helm
+It also works as a health check for the service mesh. - 11) Install Helm - a.

-- a.
 This will be needed to run the various helm charts - 12) Use Helm to install Nginx Ingress. - a.
 NGINX is a load balance into the Kubernetes cluster and works as a reverse proxy. - 13) Create namespace and change to lumenvox - a.
 A namespace is required to install the pods into.
 A namespace can have multiple tenants (deployment IDs).
 At this stage LumenVox does not support multiple namespaces. - b.
-Commands are run to activate and make lumenvox namespace the default a.
+Commands are run to activate and make lumenvox namespace the default - 14) Set up TLS for ingress - a.
+Used to set up TLS and apply a self-signed certificate or client alternative - 15) Apply secrets file - a.
 The secrets file must be populated with the various component passwords stored as a base64 sting.
 The following example is of the secrets.yaml file